Mechanical and Structural Contributions to Anisotropy in Granular Materials: Theoretical framework

 with

-and the coefficients $\eta_0$, $A_\sigma$, and $A_F$ being scalar functions of the current state variables but are independent of the instantaneous loading direction, as derived in the Appendix.
+Here, the coefficients $\eta_0$, $A_\sigma$, and $A_F$ are scalar functions of the current state variables, but are independent of the instantaneous loading direction, as derived in the Appendix.
 The cosine-like invariants, $\Omega_\sigma$ and $\Omega_F$ quantify the degree of non--coaxiality of the deviatoric strain rate with the deviatoric stress and fabric tensors, respectively.
-The coefficient $\eta_0$ corresponds to the isotropic part of the response, while coefficients $A_\sigma$ and $A_F$ quantify the first-order sensitivity to the alignment of the strain--rate deviator with the stress deviator (mechanical anisotropy) and the fabric (structural anisotropy), respectively.
-Therefore, relative significance of the mechanical and structural anisotropies at a given state can be assessed by comparing $A_\sigma$ and $A_F$.
+The coefficients $A_\sigma$ and $A_F$ quantify the first-order sensitivity to the alignment of the strain-rate deviator with the stress deviator (mechanical anisotropy) and the fabric (structural anisotropy), respectively.
+At the aligned reference state, $\Omega_\sigma=\Omega_F=1$, the instantaneous slope is $\eta_0 + A_\sigma \, + A_F$.
+Crucially, the expression in Eq.~\eqref{eq:linPhi} allows the relative significance of the mechanical and structural anisotropies at a given state to be assessed by comparing $A_\sigma$ and $A_F$.

 It is important to note that the coefficients $\eta_0$, $A_\sigma$, and $A_F$ are independent of the instantaneous strain--rate tensor and depend only on the current state.
 These coefficients are assumed constant for a given state, allowing them to be estimated from hollow-cylinder tests with comparable states but different loading orientations, as will be demonstrated next.